 Acknowledged as one of Australia’s finest didgeridoo players, Mark Atkins is also recognized internationally for his collaborative projects with some of the world’s leading composers and musicians.
-A descendant of Western Australia’s Yamitji people, as well as of Irish/Australian heritage, Mark Atkins is known not only for his masterly playing, but also as a storyteller, composer, percussionist, visual artist and instrument maker.
+A descendant of Western Australia’s Yamitji people, as well as of Irish/Australian heritage, Mark is known not only for his masterly playing, but also as a storyteller, composer, percussionist, visual artist and instrument maker.
 Through Mark’s lips the air blows as a natural desert sound, in old ethnic chants and in polyphonic melodies of astonishing rhythm.

-Mark Atkins is a prolific digeridoo maker, creating and painting didgeridoos from logs which he collects in the bush near his home in Tamworth, New South Wales.
+Mark is a prolific instrument maker, creating and painting didgeridoos from logs which he collects in the bush near his home in Tamworth, New South Wales.
 Exhibitions of his traditional and contemporary visual artwork have been shown in Japan, Europe and the United States.

 Mark has numerous recordings and compositions to his credit.
 His awards and achievements include the Golden Didgeridoo at the Tamworth Country Music Festival and a Silver Medal for Best Original Score (co-composer Adam Starr) for the sound track for the documentary Take Heart.